 Sales Reality: You will not convince everyone.
 But the more you practice, the more “luck” you will have.
 “I’m satisfied” is not an objection, it’s a stall.
 If you believe in the value of your product, you can get past it.

-Sales Tip of the Year: Video tape five customers that were satisfied at your competitors, switched, and are now ecstatic with your company.
+Sales Tip of the Year: Record five customers that were satisfied at your competitors, switched, and are now ecstatic with your company.
 Get your customers to tell your story.
 It’s far more compelling (and believable).